-2014 - 201 2014 - 2015
+2014 - 2015

 TM1.4 Bedwellty House and Park

 MU2 The Works - Ebbw Vale Leisure Centre

-2015 - 201 2015 - 2016
+2015 - 2016

 TM1.1 Eastern Valley Slopes

 2016 - 2017

 There has been no schemes completed on allocated sites for the current year

+2017 - 2018

+There has been no schemes completed on allocated sites for the current year

 Planning permission for mixed use development including the provision of a hotel has now lapsed on land at Bryn Serth.
 The land is currently for sale and is being actively marketed by Jones Lang Lasalle (JLL).
-Planning Consultants LRM Planning Limited are currently drafting a development brief for the site.
+The Council are also working with the landowners of the site to bring the site forward including the leisure development.
 There is no further progress on the remainder of the leisure hub on the Ebbw Vale Northern Corridor site (Policy MU1).

-TM1.6 Nantyglo Roundhouse Towers was granted planning permission for the conversion of a barn to three holiday units last year, however no development has commenced on site to date.
+TM1.6 Nantyglo Roundhouse Towers was granted planning permission for the conversion of a barn to three holiday units last year.
+The applicant made a new planning application to vary the conditions of the original listed building consent, which delayed the start of work on site.
+Work has now started and should be completed by the end of the financial year 2018-19.